Animation: Economic status

 In 2010, the animation market was estimated to be worth circa US$80 billion.
-By 2020, the value had increased to an estimated US$270 billion.
+By 2021, the value had increased to an estimated US$370 billion.
 Animated feature-length films returned the highest gross margins (around 52%) of all film genres between 2004 and 2013.
 Animation as an art and industry continues to thrive as of the early 2020s.

 Education, propaganda and commercials

 The clarity of animation makes it a powerful tool for instruction, while its total malleability also allows exaggeration that can be employed to convey strong emotions and to thwart reality.
 It has therefore been widely used for other purposes than mere entertainment.

 During World War II, animation was widely exploited for propaganda.
 Many American studios, including Warner Bros. and Disney, lent their talents and their cartoon characters to convey to the public certain war values.
-Some countries, including China, Japan and the United Kingdom, produced their first feature-length animation for their war efforts.
+These efforts extended to other countries well into the Cold War era, particularly as it pertained to "combatting" communism.
+For example, the English 1954 adaptation of George Orwell's Animal Farm (the nation's first feature-length animated film) is speculated to have had its production funded by the CIA.

 Animation has been very popular in television commercials, both due to its graphic appeal, and the humour it can provide.
 Some animated characters in commercials have survived for decades, such as Snap, Crackle and Pop in advertisements for Kellogg's cereals.
 Tex Avery was the producer of the first Raid "Kills Bugs Dead" commercials in 1966, which were very successful for the company.